Ways To Reduce

 Yearly Household Hazardous Waste Drive at the Community Recycle Center - 1000 East Sand Flats Road

-This year, due to the pandemic, the Solid Waste District's Household Hazardous Waste collection day has been moved to November 7.
-Please check the District's website for updates on this event here.
+Click here for more information.
 This event is free to the public, but not commercial entities.
+Donations are accepted to offset costs.
 Small quantity generators may be able to contract separately with the vendor.

 Many types of Household Hazardous Waste can be recycled such as gasoline/fuels, antifreeze, solvents/thinners, all-purpose cleaners, aerosol cans, pesticides/herbicides, glues/adhesives, fluorescent light bulbs, mercury thermometers, photographic chemicals, smoke detectors, paints/stains, motor oil/lubricants, batteries, glass bottles and jars, compressed gas tanks/propane tanks, and small household size fire extinguishers.
 DO NOT BRING: containers over 5 gallons, ammunition, explosives, asbestos, biomedical, radioactive waste, construction or demolition materials, tires, prescription medications, business or commercial waste or unknown or unlabeled substances.